5 Steps to Help Prevent Online Identity Theft

 3) Use Antivirus Protection and Firewalls

 Most people are intimidated by the terms antivirus and firewall and try to stay away from them.
 But the truth is that these are essential tools to protecting your identity online.
 These programs monitor your computer and can stop unauthorized users from accessing your computer and the personal information you have stored inside.
 If you are wondering how to prevent identity theft, antivirus and firewalls are something you should not ignore.

 4) If You Experience a Hack, Take Action Immediately

 While you may be one of the safest Internet users, you can never completely defend yourself.
 You may still be vulnerable to having an account hacked online.
 If this is the case, you need to act immediately to prevent any further damage and stop online identity theft.

 Start by systematically changing the passwords to all of your online accounts including emails and social media.
 Once a hacker has compromised one of your accounts, it becomes much easier for him to access your others.
 So, take action to stop the hacker in their tracks.

 Similarly, you may want to contact the service provider to make sure no damage was done to your account.
 Large providers like Gmail and Facebook may be able to help you get your account back under control.

 5) Use Apps to Stop Online Identity Theft

-The final step to employ quality ID protection is to use a protection app like what we offer at LogDog, which you can sign up for here.
+The final step to employ quality ID protection is to use a protection app like what we offer at LogDog, which you can download for iOS or Android.
 The experts at LogDog know how to keep your accounts safe and constantly monitor your connected accounts for suspicious activity.
 If you are a more passive user or don’t have the time or energy to devote to constantly monitoring your accounts, this may be the best option for you!